wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 !!! note

-    The latest wis2box-release 'wis2box-1.0b3' was pre-installed on your student-VM using the release-archive available at GitHub.
+    The latest wis2box-release 'wis2box-1.0b3' was pre-installed on your student VM using the release archive available on GitHub.

     You can always find the latest 'wis2box-setup' archive at [https://github.com/wmo-im/wis2box/releases](https://github.com/wmo-im/wis2box/releases)

 ## wis2box start and status

-Go into the directory containing the wis2box software stack:
+Navigate to the directory containing the wis2box software stack:

 ```bash
 cd ~/wis2box-1.0b3
 ```

-Start the wis2box with the following command:
+Start wis2box with the following command:

 ```bash
 python3 wis2box-ctl.py start